Wikia Search: Web search engine

 The results presentation used XML-formatted requests to query the index.
 The XML format is called "Open Index and can be used to query indices other than the one at Internet Systems Consortium (ISC).

 The results presentation once included an option to select a different index to be used (out of three).

+The project used an open-source algorithm and emphasized the importance of transparency.

 In early 2009, Yahoo!
 BOSS was being used as the back-end.

 Organization

 The servers that implemented the web search engine's default index were owned and operated by the ISC.

 Although the index servers were donated to ISC, the index server's domain name still remains that of the Wikia Search software labs, The search engine's main page and result pages themselves were served by Wikia (note that the result pages' content was retrieved from the index server at swlabs.org, not from wikia.com).

 The social network, like the results presentation, was hosted by Wikia.

 Search Wikia, the wiki which hosted the mini articles, is hosted by Wikia.
 The wiki's content is licensed under the GNU Free Documentation License (GFDL).

 Although formally owned by Wikia, Wikia's management have stated that they want the wiki's user community to govern the wiki, as is custom with Wikia wikis in general.